boasiHQ/interactive-inputs/README.md

 # Interactive Inputs

-Enhance your GitHub Action workflows with in-workflow/action inputs!
-This action enables dynamic workflows that can adapt to user input.
+Interactive Inputs now enables GitHub Actions to support runtime inputs for workflows and composite actions.
+This action allows you to leverage various input types, including but not limited to text, multiple choice, and even uploading files, creating dynamic workflows that adapt to your CI/CD needs.

 ## Summary